 The LCFS is working to transform the fuels market from one that relies almost entirely on petroleum-based fuels to a diversified one that uses a variety of alternative fuels.
 This market-based transition to clean, low-carbon fuels is leading to technology innovation that’s helping California meet its long term climate, clean air, and public health goals.
 Just as the state requirements are helping shift our electricity mix to more renewables like wind and solar, the LCFS is also delivering the clean fuels we need today and going forward.

-This performance-based standard, which is part of California’s groundbreaking Global Warming Solutions Act (AB 32), doesn’t favor one fuel over another but instead creates incentives for clean fuels.
+A performance-based standard, the LCFS, doesn’t favor one fuel over another but instead creates incentives for clean fuels.
 Thanks to the LCFS, the fuels industry now offers lower carbon fuels like advanced biodiesel and renewable diesel produced from waste oils, biogas captured from landfills and dairies, electricity and hydrogen for electric-drive vehicles, and advanced ethanol.
-In fact, fuel producers have already dramatically lowered their carbon intensities since 2011 while increasing the use of clean alternative fuels by 57%.
+In fact, fuel producers have already dramatically lowered their carbon intensities since 2011 while increasing the use of clean alternative fuels by 64%.